4nc3str4l/rs-experiments/maze-generator/Readme.md

 # Maze Generator:

-The following code allows you to create random maze using the [https://en.wikipedia.org/wiki/Maze_generation_algorithm#Randomized_Kruskal's_algorithm](Kruskal Algorithm)
+The following code allows you to create random maze using the [Kruskal Algorithm](https://en.wikipedia.org/wiki/Maze_generation_algorithm#Randomized_Kruskal's_algorithm)

 You can change the following parameters:

 ```rust
 // Dimensions of the window (application)
 const WINDOW_WIDTH: f32 = 640.;
 const WINDOW_HEIGHT: f32 = 640.;